PerttuHamalainen/GameAnalysis/readme.md

 **Exercises:**

-Week 2 math and analytics exercises use [Google Colab](https://colab.research.google.com) and the Python notebooks in this repository.
+Week 2 math and balancing exercises use [Google Colab](https://colab.research.google.com) and the Python notebooks in this repository.
 There are two notebooks that form a continuum with exercises of progressive difficulty.
 It is not expected that all students will complete all exercises.
 If one has zero programming experience, one might only work on the first notebook.

 Click below to directly open the notebooks in Colab.
 After opening, select "copy to drive" to edit and run the code.